Updated 23 July 2014.

-Go anytime – you won’t be disappointed.
-However If you are prepared to travel outside of the peak season periods (APR-MAY and mid SEP-NOV) there are fewer tourist visitors & you will enjoy a more rewarding experience.
-We especially recommend June – July (Summer) and December-March (Winter/Spring).
-If you are trekking you will need to generally travel in the peak season months for suitable conditions.
+If you are prepared to travel outside of the peak season periods (APR-MAY and mid SEP-NOV) there are fewer tourist visitors; you will save money & you will enjoy a far more rewarding experience.
+We especially recommend June–early July (Summer) and December-February (Winter).
+However if you are trekking you will need to generally travel in the peak season months for the most suitable conditions.

 2. Why is it so expensive to visit Bhutan?

 Sure Bhutan is more expensive than 3 star India or Nepal however lets put this into perspective!
 Because the Bhutanese Government has imposed an ‘all inclusive’ nightly tariff structure, for all tourist visitors, Bhutan tours can ‘appear’ to be expensive.
 In our 12 years+ experience with Bhutan we regularly receive comments from returning visitors on how great the ‘value for money’ genuinely is.
 Considering every visitor has access to a private guide, driver, private vehicle and a land package including all meals, accommodation, sightseeing, entry fees, transfers, taxes, Govt Royalties & visa fees it is indeed excellent value for money.
 And….Bhutan is such a privilege to visit!

 3. Can I travel totally independently in Bhutan?

 YES….and no!
 It is not possible to gain an entry visa for Bhutan unless you pre-pay for a pre-arranged land tour itinerary with a licensed & approved inbound operator and pay the appropriate nightly all-inclusive set Government tourist tariff.